threadi/category-and-tag-feeds/readme.md

 Run in main directory:

-`wp i18n make-pot . languages/category-and-tag-feeds.pot  --exclude=blocks/categories/src,blocks/tags/src`
+`wp i18n make-pot . languages/category-and-tag-feeds.pot  --exclude=blocks/categories/src,blocks/tags/src,svn`

 ### update translation-file

 1. Open .po-file of the language in PoEdit.
-2. Go to "Translate > "Update from POT-file".
+2. Go to "Translate" > "Update from POT-file".
 3. After this the new entries are added to the language-file.

 ### export translation-file